Mission, South Dakota

 Mission is a city on the Rosebud Indian Reservation in northern Todd County, South Dakota, United States.
 The population was 1,156 at the 2020 census.

 Mission is home of the Sinte Gleska University.
 It is the largest incorporated community in the county, but is smaller than the unincorporated community of Rosebud, the capital of the Rosebud Sioux Tribe.

 Mission is named for one of the many missions established by religious groups in the late 19th century to educate and assist the Sicangu Lakota (Rosebud Sioux) and other Native American people.
 The major economic center of the county, it is located at the junction of U.S. routes 18 and 83.
 The city contains part of the Oyate Trail, the headquarters of the Todd County School District, Cherry-Todd Rural Electric Cooperative, and various federal/tribal agencies.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.59 sqmi, all land.

+Climate

+According to the Köppen Climate Classification system, Mission has a hot-summer humid continental climate, abbreviated "Dfa" on climate maps.
+The hottest temperature recorded in Mission was 114 F on July 24, 2007, while the coldest temperature recorded was -31 F on December 22, 1990.